Electricity Power Blackout and Outage tips

 - Do not use propane or other combustion-type heaters indoors due to the probability of toxic carbon monoxide buildup.

-- Water pressure may drop and even stop above a certain height in high-rise buildings due to their water pumps losing power.
+Other notes:- Water pressure may drop and even stop above a certain height in high-rise buildings due to their water pumps losing power.

 - Remember that electrical devices such as elevator will not work.
 You can not predict when a blackout will strike to make a choice about using elevators, but if a blackout does strike, check the elevators of any of the building you are in to hear if there are people stuck; in which case call up the fire department to get the people out.